Best GMRS Radios | Tested & Reviewed

 GMRS bridges the gap between FRS and HAM, and unlike CB, allows you to stay with frequency modulation.
 Although a license is needed, the lack of a test makes it immediately accessible since the price of the license was recently slashed, and you can pick one up online.

-Get a 10-year license for $35 by signing up at the FCC site by creating an account, requesting an FRN number, and linking the two: FCC Cores Registration.
+Get a 10-year license for $35 by signing up at the FCC site, creating an account, requesting an FRN number, and linking the two: FCC Cores Registration.

 Next, visit the license manager, logging in with your FRN, click ‘apply for new license’, and select ZA – General Mobile Radio (GMRS): FCC License Manager.